A-Evan-S/a-evan-s.github.io/site/pages/posts/test_post_formatting.md

 ---
-title: Test Post 2
+title: Test Post for Formatting
 date: 2025-12-07
-summary: A second test post to test various formatting pieces
+summary: A test post to test various formatting pieces
 ---

 This is a post (also) With some text in it.